gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The hand-sized dayglass lantern beside it lit the scene with warm yellow light.

-She had just a heartbeat to take in the scene before a stern voice snapped, "Halt!" behind her.
+She had just a heartbeat to take in the scene before a voice snapped, "Halt!" behind her.
 Noxy jumped and whirled around.
 Private Thokmay was standing in the intersection with his sword in his hand and a scowl on his face.

-"What are you doing here?" he demanded accusingly.
+"What are you doing here?" he demanded.
-"Why were you trying to sneak up on me?"

-"Sneak up on you?!"
+"What am *I* doing here?!"
 Noxy replied angrily.
-You're the one who snuck up on *me*!"

-"Only because you were sneaking up first," Thokmay shot back.
+"What are *you* doing here?
+And why are you waving that at me?"

-He slid his sword into its scabbard.
+Thokmay slid his sword into its scabbard.
-"I thought you were an assassin or something."
+"I thought you were an assassin or something," he mutttered.

 "And I thought you were trying to run away like the tralpa."
-Noxy put her hands on her hips and tried to match his glare.
+Noxy put her hands on her hips.
-"Anyway, you shouldn't be down here.
+"You shouldn't be down here.
-It's dangerous to go wandering around."

-"No more dangerous than it is for you!
+It's dangerous."

+"If it's dangerous, why are you here?
 Or are you just hiding from chores again?"

-Noxy gasped in outrage.
+Noxy gasped.
 "Oh!
-You— you're— you have worse manners than a goof!"
+You— you're— you have worse manners than a camel!"

 "I have *excellent* manners!" the young soldier replied stiffly.
-"At least they're better than yours.
-*You* have worse manners than a camel!"
+"Not that they're much use to me here!"
-He kicked the wooden post nearest him.
+He kicked the wooden post nearest him in frustration.

 Noxy was suddenly so angry that she couldn't barely see.
 "Quit kicking that, it isn't yours!"